Oklahoma board denies clemency for death row inmate Glossip

-OKLAHOMA CITY (AP) — Oklahoma’s state parole board voted Wednesday not to recommend clemency for death row inmate Richard Glossip, even though the state attorney general said he doesn’t think the condemned man received a fair trial.
+OKLAHOMA CITY (AP) — Oklahoma’s state parole board voted Wednesday not to recommend clemency for death row inmate Richard Glossip, even though the state attorney general said he doesn’t think the condemned man whose case has drawn celebrity interest received a fair trial.

-In an unusual move, Oklahoma's Republican attorney general, Gentner Drummond, said he would ask the board to spare Glossip instead of asking that execution be allowed to proceed, which is what his office usually does in such cases.
-He said he wouldn't argue that Glossip is innocent, but that Glossip deserves a new trial in light of numerous concerns about how his case was handled decades ago.

-“I am not aware of an Oklahoma Attorney General ever supporting a clemency application for a death row inmate,” Drummond wrote in a letter to the parole board.
-But, he added, it is “simply not the case” the state has confidence in Glossip's conviction.
+“Public confidence in the death penalty requires that these cases receive the highest standard of reliability,” he said.
+“While the state has not questioned the integrity of previous death penalty cases, the Glossip conviction is very different.
+I believe it would be a grave injustice to execute an individual whose trial conviction was beset by a litany of errors.”

-Ahead of the hearing, Kardashian urged her millions of social media followers to contact the parole board and Stitt in a bid to stop the execution.
-Two years ago, she threw her support behind another Oklahoma death row inmate Julius Jones, whom Stitt spared just hours before his scheduled execution.
+Before the hearing, reality TV star Kim Kardashian urged her millions of social media followers to contact the parole board and Stitt in a bid to stop the execution.
+Two years ago, she threw her support behind another Oklahoma death row inmate, Julius Jones, whom Stitt spared hours before his scheduled execution.

-The parole board, which is comprised of five appointees — two former prosecutors, a former police officer, a former judge and a court administrator — typically decides whether to recommend clemency after hearing arguments from prosecutors, defense attorneys, the victim's family and the condemned inmate.
-One board member recused himself from the Glossip decision because his spouse, a prosecutor, was previously involved in Glossip's case.

-Glossip also has a petition pending with the U.S. Supreme Court seeking to stop his execution.
+Glossip, 60, has long maintained his innocence in the 1997 killing of his former boss, motel owner Barry Van Treese.

+Glossip, who was convicted of paying an accomplice, Justin Sneed, to kill Van Treese, told the board Wednesday via video from death row that he knew of no plan to harm Van Treese and that he “feels terrible” about what Van Treese’s family has endured.

 Two independent investigations — one by a Houston law firm and another requested by Drummond — have concluded that based on all of the evidence available today, it would be unlikely a jury would vote to convict him.

 Glossip was convicted and sentenced to death at two separate trials after his first conviction was tossed for ineffective counsel.
-The key witness against Glossip at both trials was Justin Sneed, a handyman at the motel who admitted robbing and killing Van Treese but claimed he did so only after Glossip promised to pay him $10,000.
+Sneed, a handyman at the motel, admitted robbing and killing Van Treese but claimed he did so only after Glossip promised to pay him $10,000.
 In exchange for his testimony, Sneed received life in prison.
 He has denied several Associated Press interview requests.

 Glossip's attorneys claim that police suspected Glossip because of some inconsistent statements he made during the search for Van Treese, and that while interviewing Sneed, he never mentioned Glossip until after detectives brought up his name six times and emphasized that Glossip was “snitching on him.”
 The attorneys suggest in their clemency application that Van Treese's killing was not a murder for hire, but a botched robbery for drug money committed by Sneed and his girlfriend.